 The price to fix potholes depends on how many there are, asphalt market price, and fuel needed to haul it.
 Double check prices in your area before making the decision to repair.

 Infrared repair can be up to 50 percent less per square FT than traditional methods.
 It recycles the original pavement and requires less manpower.
 The process heats existing asphalt to about 325 degrees F, making it workable to easily fix holes and smooth the surface finish.

 Infrared repairs can take as little as 4 minutes per square FT.
 This is a tempting fix.
 But, it has limits and specific applications.
 Get a pro on-site to evaluate and find out if it works for your project.

 How Much Does Hot-Mix Repair Cost?

 Hot-mix repair is costs between $100 to $500.
 It means excavating damaged areas, compacting or adding base rock and filling the hole with hot-mix asphalt.
 The project total will depend on the size of the hole.
-If it’s something very small, very minor, then you could use cold mix on it, but if you’re getting into anything that would take over a couple hundred pounds of asphalt, then I would switch to hot mix, 100 percent.
+If it’s something very small, very minor, then you could use cold mix on it, but if you’re getting into anything that would take over a couple hundred pounds of asphalt, then I would definitely switch to hot mix.

-How Much Does Cold Pour Repair Cost?Some people fix issues themselves.
+How Much Does Cold Pour Repair Cost?Some people prefer to fix issues themselves.
 For instance, cracks less than a quarter-inch wide or potholes two square feet or smaller.
 A good solution is to use cold pour or cold patch found on our online store.
-Pavemade’s cold pour crack fill comes in a 5 GAL container for $86.99.
-Our 100-pound bag of black premium aggregate will cost you $129.
-Small potholes are candidates for DIY aggregate.
+Pavemade’s cold pour crack fill comes in a 5 GAL container for $180.
+Small potholes are candidates for DIY filling.